-Stakeholder Engagement
+Stakeholder engagement

-Unity Place was a high profile scheme with an atypical range and breadth of stakeholders that bridged National Government, Regional Government, a partner in Santander (real estate and Executive Committee), local development partnerships, community/neighbourhood groups, business groups and other real estate groups.
+Unity Place was a high-profile scheme with an atypical range and breadth of stakeholders.
+These include connecting the National Government, Regional Government, a partner in Santander (real estate and Executive Committee), local development partnerships, community/neighbourhood groups, business groups and other real estate groups.

-At the outset, Osborne+Co developed a communication and engagement strategy that spanned from initial meeting through to after completion of the building.
+Osborne+Co developed a communication and engagement strategy that spanned from the initial meeting through to after completion of the building.